pvcraven/arcade_book/source/chapters/29_platformers/platformers.rst

    :width: 50%

-Once you've planned out a quick sample map, let's try to load it.
+Once you've planned out a quick sample map, make sure you save both the map and the tileset.
+If there is an asterisk (*) in the tab at the top, the file is *not* saved.

+Now, let's try to load it.

 Loading the Tiled Map
 ---------------------

-To get your map up and working, start with this code: https://api.arcade.academy/en/latest/examples/sprite_move_scrolling.html
+To get your map up and working, start with this code that supports moving around a scrolling window: https://api.arcade.academy/en/latest/examples/sprite_move_scrolling.html

-Remove the code in ``setup`` that places the blocks, and replace it with code to load our map:
+Remove the code in ``setup`` that places the blocks, and replace it with this code to load our map instead:

 .. code-block:: python
     :caption: Loading tile map in the setup function